 Female dog desexing in Melbourne

 At Doncaster Vet Hospital, we believe desexing your female dog is an important decision that can lead to a healthier and happier life for your furry friend.
-Our experienced vets are passionate about keeping your female dog healthy and protected from the risks of an un-desexed dog.
+Our experienced vets are passionate about keeping your female dog healthy and all trained for an informed discussion around desexing.

 What is desexing?

 Female dog desexing, also known as spaying, is a surgical procedure that involves removing the ovaries and uterus of a female dog.
+At Doncaster Veterinary Hospital we remove the ovaries only.
+This procedure is called an ovariectomy and has reduced risks of retained ovarian tissue and stump pyometra, which is why we do this in preference to removal of the ovaries and uterus.
 This is a permanent procedure that cannot be reversed.
 Female dogs will no longer come on heat and can't become pregnant.

 Looking to get your female dog desexed in Melbourne?